SU-SWS/bondholders_subtheme/README.md

 Description
 ---

-Bondholders sub theme is a Stanford sub-theme that works with the Stanford Basic theme.
+Bondholders Subtheme is a Stanford sub-theme that works with the Stanford Basic theme.

 Documentation
 ---